bbc/tams/docs/adr/0024-source-level-edit.md

 For example [OpenTimelineIO](https://github.com/AcademySoftwareFoundation/OpenTimelineIO) (or OTIO) is deliberately flexible to how the underlying media is referenced: intended to make relinking compositions as they move between systems easier, but the same approach could be applied to reference media in a TAMS store.

 This would likely take the form of an Application Note, suggesting how OTIO might be used with TAMS to reference content either as a URL to a store, or a `MissingReference` with the ID in metadata.
+An example is provided below as an illustration.

 Additional capabilities could be built on top of the combination of TAMS and OTIO, for example rendering an OTIO composition using lightweight Flow copies (and new objects for the transitions as in the examples above), or generating OTIO as part of a metadata-driven editorial workflow.